 Croxton Conservation Area

-Croxton is a compact conservation area in England, covering approximately 5.8 hectares of protected landscape.
-It is designated in 1975 during the initial wave of conservation area protection, reflecting the area's longstanding cultural and architectural significance.
-Within the conservation area there are 11 listed buildings of architectural or historic importance.
+Croxton is a compact conservation area in England, covering approximately 14.6 hectares of protected landscape.
+It is designated in 1974 during the initial wave of conservation area protection, reflecting the area's longstanding cultural and architectural significance.
+The area includes 9 listed buildings recognised for their heritage value.

 Note: There are 2 conservation areas with this name in the UK.